-To date, we have financed our operations primarily through public offerings of our common stock, private placements of our convertible preferred stock, collaborations and a debt financing.
-Through June 30, 2019, we have received an aggregate of \$1.5 billion from such transactions, including \$1.2 billion in aggregate gross proceeds from the sale of common stock in our May 2015 initial public offering, or IPO, and December 2016, April 2017, December 2017 and April 2019 follow-on public offerings, \$115.1 million in gross proceeds from the issuance of convertible preferred stock, \$18.8 million of upfront and milestone payments under our former collaboration with Alexion Pharma Holding, or Alexion, \$55.0 million in upfront and milestone payments under our existing collaboration with Roche, a \$40.0 million upfront payment under our existing collaboration with CStone, and \$10.0 million in gross proceeds from the debt financing.
+To date, we have financed our operations primarily through public offerings of our common stock, private placements of our convertible preferred stock, collaborations, a license agreement and a debt financing.
+Through September 30, 2019, we have received an aggregate of \$1.5 billion from such transactions, including \$1.2 billion in aggregate gross proceeds from the sale of common stock in our May 2015 initial public offering, or IPO, and December 2016, April 2017, December 2017 and April 2019 follow-on public offerings, \$115.1 million in gross proceeds from the issuance of convertible preferred stock, \$18.8 million in upfront and milestone payments under our former collaboration with Alexion Pharma Holding, or Alexion, \$55.0 million in upfront and milestone payments under our collaboration with Roche, \$46.0 million in upfront and milestone payments under our collaboration mith CStone, and \$10.0 million in gross proceeds from the debt financing.
+In addition, we received the \$25.0 million upfront payment under our license agreement with Clementia in October 2019 and expect to receive \$8.0 million in the fourth quarter of 2019 related to a research milestone achieved under the Roche collaboration in the fourth quarter of 2019.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$187.1 million for the six months ended June 30, 2019 and \$236.6 million, \$148.1 million and \$72.5 million for the years ended December 31, 2018, 2017 and 2016, respectively.
-As of June 30, 2019, we had an accumulated deficit of \$784.6 million.
+Our net losses were \$281.4 million for the nine months ended September 30, 2019 and \$236.6 million, \$148.1 million and \$72.5 million for the years ended December 31, 2018, 2017 and 2016, respectively.
+As of September 30, 2019, we had an accumulated deficit of \$878.9 million.
 We expect to continue to incur significant expenses and operating losses over the next several years.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, particularly as we:

-- continue to advance and initiate clinical development activities for our lead drug candidates, avapritinib and pralsetinib, as well as our other most advanced drug candidates, fisogatinib and BLU-782; - continue to manufacture increasing quantities of the active pharmaceutical ingredient, or API, drug substance and drug product material for use in pre-clinical studies, clinical trials, compassionate use program and for any potential commercialized inventory; - seek marketing approvals for avapritinib as well as our other drug candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize avapritinib, if approved, and any other medicines for which we may obtain marketing approval; - conduct development and commercialization activities for companion diagnostic tests for current or future drug candidates;
+- continue to advance and initiate clinical development activities for our lead drug candidates, avapritinib and pralsetinib, as well as our other drug candidates, fisogatinib and BLU-263; - continue to manufacture increasing quantities of the active pharmaceutical ingredient, or API, drug substance and drug product material for use in pre-clinical studies, clinical trials, compassionate use program and for any potential commercial inventory; - seek marketing approvals for avapritinib and pralsetinib, as well as our other drug candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize avapritinib and pralsetinib, if approved, and any other medicines for which we may obtain marketing approval; - conduct development and commercialization activities for companion diagnostic tests for current or future drug candidates;